EricTGoto/Odin_Project/Full Stack Javascript/Intermediate HTML and CSS/form_basics/html_forms.md

 When an element is invalid,
 - element matches the :invalid CSS pseudo-class, and sometimes other UI pseudo-classes (e.g. :out-of-range)
 - if form is submitted, browser will block the form and display an error message

+<h3>Forms best practice from UX POV </h3>

+- use placeholders, and ensure they are real, e.g. a placeholder for a city should be a real city
+- make inputs required if needed
+- have indicators that show a user has entered information correctly